skynettoday/skynet-today/content/editorials/_posts/2018-03-25-why-skynet-today.md

   feature: content/editorials/images/why-skynet-today/propaganda.png
 author: andrey_kurenkov
 tags: [meta]
-excerpt: "We are working on the Snopes for AI — here is why "
+excerpt: "We are working on the Snopes for AI — here is why"
+redirect_from: /content/editorials/why-skynet-today
+permalink: /editorials/why-skynet-today
 ---

 ## The Story